LogoClive's UndergrounD Line Guides

 For the last years of its life under LU the line was operated by 4-car A stock trains (using units with both cabs equipped); these were part of the Metropolitan Line fleet and exchanged with that line on a regular basis.

-The only trains that were permitted to carry passengers were 4-car A stock (where both cabs are equipped), 4-car C stock, and 3 car double-ended units of 1973 Tube Stock (passengers were not allowed to board or alight from 1973 Tube Stock at Canada Water due to the higher platforms).
-Longer trains, including 1959, 1967, and 1972 Tube Stock could carry passengers non-stop from Aldgate East or Whitechapel to New Cross Gate, or could run directly into New Cross Depot (though limited to certain sidings there).
+The only trains that were permitted to carry passengers were 4-car A stock (where both cabs were equipped), 4-car C stock, and 3-car double-ended units of 1973 Tube Stock (passengers were not allowed to board or alight from 1973 Tube Stock at Canada Water due to the higher platforms).
+Longer trains, including 1959, 1967, and 1972 Tube Stock, could carry passengers non-stop from Aldgate East or Whitechapel to New Cross Gate, or could run directly into New Cross Depot (though limited to certain sidings there).
 4-car trains of those stocks could operate empty anywhere on the line.
-The erstwhile link to the District Line, though double track, coluld not be used in both directions simultaneously due to insufficient clearance.
-Following the reconstruction of 1995-8, the line was cleared for main line "Networker" trains.
+The erstwhile link to the District Line, though double track, could not be used in both directions simultaneously due to insufficient clearance.

 Up Back to the CULG index.Up Back to the Rail index.
 CDWF Back to Clive's home page.